Photo by VP Photo Studio / Shutterstock.com

-Download electronic copies of bank and insurance records and other important documents to your computer and back them up onto a separate hard drive or cloud storage.
+Download electronic copies of bank and insurance records and other important documents to your computer.
+Back them up onto a separate hard drive or cloud storage.

 It’s smart to have backups for your backups.
-Use a second hard drive or buy a subscription to an always-on backup service that constantly copies your entire computer’s contents to a secure cloud storage for a minimal fee.
+Use a second hard drive or buy a subscription to an always-on backup service that constantly copies your entire computer’s contents to secure cloud storage.

 5. Decide what to shred